 - A minimum five year sentence, a maximum 40 year sentence, and a fine of up to $5,000,000 for a charge involving between 100 and 999 kilos of marijuana;

 - A minimum sentence of ten years and a maximum sentence of life in prison for a first offense involving 1,000 kilos or more of marijuana; and

 - A minimum sentence of 20 years for a second offense involving 1,000 kilos or more of marijuana.

 Contact us Today to Speak With an Experienced Philadelphia Criminal Defense Attorney

 Federal sentencing guidelines are much harsher than their state counterparts, which means that even minor offenses can result in hefty fines and extended prison sentences.
-If you live in Pennsylvania and were charged with a federal drug crime, please contact us at The Law Offices of Michael T. Van Der Veen by calling 215-515-6892 today.
+If you live in Pennsylvania and were charged with a federal drug crime, please contact us at van der Veen, Hartshorn, and Levin by calling 215-515-6892 today.